 - Following investigation, a case may be either referred to the Executive Director of the IMU or Director of Recreational Services.

 - Interim suspension of student organization activities or interim sanctions may be placed on the student organization.

-- Authority to impose non-suspension sanctions on an interim basis lies with the Dean of Students, the Director of the Student Conduct office or designee, the Executive Director of the IMU, or the Director of Recreational Services.
+- Authority to impose non-suspension sanctions on an interim basis lies with the Dean of Students, the Director of Student Accountability or designee, the Executive Director of the IMU, or the Director of Recreational Services.